 Mac OS X app

-A killswitch is available in the client, which means that this VPN is good for downloading via BitTorrent Peer to Peer (P2P).
+A killswitch is available in the client, which means that this VPN is good for downloading via BitTorrent.
 However, as is the case on Windows, Torrenting is only permitted on five server locations.

-We liked the fact that the app showed me the workload percentage on each server; allowing me to pick a server that was suffering from less congestion.
+We liked the fact that the app showed us the workload percentage on each server; allowing us to pick a server that was suffering from less congestion.

 Sadly, when we tested this VPN on IPv6 connection we suffered straight IPv6 IP leaks as well as IPv6 WebRTC leaks.
-This is pretty bad and means that you will need to completely disable IPv6 to make this VPN work securely.
+This is awful and means that you will need to completely disable IPv6 to make this VPN work securely on macOS.

 Auto connect on WiFi feature allows people to stay safe as they move around and use public WiFi; this stops them from accidentally connected to an untrusted (and unprotected) WiFi hotspot (such as an evil twin hotspot belonging to a criminal).

-A Trusted networks feature is available on mobile versions, which allows people to whitelist networks that are known to the VPN user.
+The Trusted Networks feature is available on mobile versions, which allows people to whitelist networks that are known to the user.
 This is a pretty impressive list of features for a mobile VPN app.

-Users also get the addition of a feature called Connect on Demand, which is basically a killswitch (but that will only work while connected via the IKEv2 protocol).
+Users also get the addition of a feature called Connect on Demand, which is basically a killswitch (but which only works while connected via the IKEv2 protocol).
 To turn it on follow these steps:

 Go to your iOS Home screen > Settings > VPN > Tap on a blue info icon of VPN Unlimited profile > enable Connect On Demand.

 KeepSolid VPN Unlimited is a VPN that is a good all-rounder.
-Anybody looking for a VPN that is solid in terms of encryption and connection speeds won’t go far wrong with VPN Unlimited, and it is fair to say that it is a relatively well-priced service that can not be considered expensive.
+Anybody looking for a VPN that is solid in terms of encryption won’t go far wrong with VPN Unlimited, and it is fair to say that it is a well-priced service that can not be considered expensive.
+However, the VPN's IPv6 leaks are concerning and do mean that Mac users should probably look elsehwere.

 As far as connection speeds are concerned, this VPN is nothing to phone home about.
-However, average downloads over a six month period demonstrate that it is a VPN that will have no problems streaming in HD, which is good.
-We also really like the fact that this VPN can streaming services..
+Average downloads over a six month period demonstrate that it is a VPN that will have no problems streaming in HD, which is good.
+We also really like the fact that this VPN accesses the majority of popular streaming services.
+However, it is also true that speeds have been slipping more recently, which may become a problem if it persists.